-As I work on finishing up my book, “How to Find Easy Walks Wherever You Go,” when we travel to unfamiliar places, I am reminded of important points made in the book.
-These are some of the concepts I have found to be helpful: be willing to explore; be willing to turn around; learn to read maps; use the internet; and tell everyone you are looking for easy walks.
+As I work on finishing up my book, “How to Find Easy Walks Wherever You Are,” when we travel to unfamiliar places, I am reminded of important points made in the book.
+These are some of the concepts I have found to be helpful: be willing to explore; be willing to turn around; learn to read maps; use the internet; and tell everyone you are looking for Easy Walks.
 We used nearly all these principles on our most recent trip to Vermont.

 Since we travel in most seasons based upon weather forecasts, planning ahead is challenging, to say the least.
 We saw a promising weather window when Vermont would be quite a bit cooler than where we live in Massachusetts, but being August, most places to stay were already booked with summer vacationers.